KSilberblatt/ML_Pi/README.md

 * Batch size: The number of examples in a batch.
 For example, the batch size of SGD is 1, while the batch size of a **mini-batch** is usually between 10 and 1000.
 Batch size is usually fixed during training and inference; however, TensorFlow does permit dynamic batch sizes.
 * Mini-batch: A small, randomly selected subset of the entire batch of examples run together in a single iteration of training or inference.
 The batch size of a mini-batch is usually between 10 and 1,000.
 It is much more efficient to calculate the loss on a mini-batch than on the full training data.
   * Mini-batch stochastic gradient descent (Mini-batch SGD): A gradient descent algorithm that uses mini-batches.
 In other words, mini-batch SGD estimates the gradient based on a small subset of the training data.
 Vanilla SGD uses a mini-batch of size 1.
-* Estimator: an instance of the <code>tf.Estimator</code> class, which encapsulates logic that builds a TensorFlow graph and runs a TensorFlow session.
+* Estimator: an instance of the <code>tf.Estimator</code> class, which encapsulates logic that builds a TensorFlow graph and runs a TensorFlow **session**.
 You may create your own custom Estimators or instantiate premade Estimators created by others.
+  * Session (<code>tf.session</code>): An object that encapsulates the state of the TensorFlow runtime and runs all or part of a graph.
+When using the low-level TensorFlow APIs, you instantiate and manage one or more <code>tf.session</code> objects directly.
+When using the Estimators API, Estimators instantiate session objects for you.
 * Tensor: The primary data structure in TensorFlow programs.
 Tensors are N-dimensional (where N could be very large) data structures, most commonly scalars, vectors, or matrices.
 The elements of a Tensor can hold integer, floating-point, or string values.
 * Graph: In TensorFlow, a computation specification.
 Nodes in the graph represent operations.
-Edges are directed and represent passing the result of an operation (a Tensor) as an operand to another operation.
+Edges are directed and represent passing the result of an **operation** (a Tensor) as an operand to another operation.
 Use **TensorBoard** to visualize a graph.
+  * Operation (op): A node in the TensorFlow graph.
+In TensorFlow, any procedure that creates, manipulates, or destroys a Tensor is an operation.
+For example, a matrix multiply is an operation that takes two Tensors as input and generates one Tensor as output.
 * Gradient clipping: Capping gradient values before applying them.
 Gradient clipping helps ensure numerical stability and prevents exploding gradients.